-Another alternative to fly to Polynesia from Europe: from London with Air New Zealand (I had found a return ticket for 1 579 €).
-Otherwise, there is the good plan of "round-the-world" tickets with a stopover in Papeete: for ± 2 500 €, you can visit several continents!
+Another alternative to fly to Polynesia from Europe: leave from London with Air New Zealand (I found a return ticket at 1 579 €).
+Otherwise, there is the good deal of "round the world" tickets with a stopover in Papeete: for ± 2 500 €, you can visit several continents!

 The high tourist season in Polynesia corresponds to our July-August holidays, but over there it's summer all year round!
 Roughly speaking, there are two seasons: a dry season from March to November, considered more pleasant, with temperatures between 22 and 27°C; a hotter wet season, from December to February, between 25 and 35°C.

 In the Australes and Gambier, located very far south, it is cooler and wetter: it is best to visit them during the less rainy months, between May and November.

 Budget on site

 To stay at not too expensive, I recommend family pensions.
 I tested during my stay of 2012 it's simple, but super-sympa.
 The rates are around 80-100€ in half-board.
 Then there are the more luxurious hotels, villa rentals, etc. for which the flight + hotel packages are often more interesting.

 Beware, in Polynesia, everything is much more expensive than in France, from everyday products to tourist activities.
 Plan also for inter-island travel by plane: it is better to optimize your itinerary, with the "passes" of the domestic airline Air Tahiti allowing to combine several islands.